wvlet/airframe/docs/src/main/tut/docs/index.md

 - If `X` is defined in the child design, the child session will be used for `X`.
 - If `X` is not defined in the child design, Airframe tries to find a design for `X` in the parent (or an ancestor) session (owner session).
 - If `X` involves internal objects that are defined in a parent (e.g., `P1`) or an ancestor (e.g., `A1`), their owner sessions will be used for instantiating `P1` and `A1`.
-- Lifecycle hooks will be registered to the owner sessions of the target objects.
+- Lifecycle hooks for `X` will be registered to the owner sessions of the target objects.
+For example, if `X` is already started (onStart is called) in the parent session (= owner session), this hook will not be called again in the child session.

 ## What's Next